scala-ide/docs/tutorials/lift24scalaide20/index.rst

 *	In a console go to ``/path/to/lift_basic`` and run ``sbt``.

-*	Once sbt has successfully started run the ``eclipse`` task to generate the Eclipse project files.
+*	Once sbt has successfully started run the ``eclipse`` task to generate Eclipse project files.
 Optionally you can run ``eclipse with-source=true`` to tell sbteclipse to try to download source and doc artifacts and create Eclipse source and doc attachments for library dependencies.

 Importing the Lift project into Scala IDE
 -----------------------------------------

-Everything is setup, it is time to import the project into the IDE.
+Everything is setup, it is time to import the project into Eclipse.

 *	Import the Lift project as an ``Existing Project`` into your Workspace (``File --> Import --> Existing Projects into Workspace``).
+Set ``/path/to/lift_basic`` as the root directory and click ``Finish``.

     .. image:: images/02-import_project_dialog.png
        :alt: eclipes import project dialog